Despite what Wheeling's papers tell you, it wasn't a WVU study

 WVU study looks at possible $36B investment

-And here is the story's lead paragraph about a just-released WVU study: . . .
+And here is the story . . .

 The latest MetroNews Poll is out